1v17/CS6650_TA/README.md

     Buffered write:   10.9805m
     ```
 2. Buffered file writing is much faster because it reduces the number of system calls made to the operating system, while every `f.Write` sends data directly to the OS, causing a system call for every line (100,000 times).
 System calls are slow and expensive.

+### Context Switching
+1. Result of context switching for goroutines:
+    ```
+    GOMAXPROCS=1: total=381.0931ms, avg switch=190ns
+    GOMAXPROCS=8: total=506.1486ms, avg switch=253ns
+    ```
+2. When `GOMAXPROCS=1`, Go runs all goroutines on a single OS thread.
+Context switching between goroutines is handled entirely in user space by the Go scheduler, which is very fast because it doesn't involve the operating system.
+When `GOMAXPROCS=8` (or any value >1), Go can run goroutines on multiple OS threads.
+It is slower because the OS must manage thread scheduling and there may be additional overhead for synchronizing memory between threads (cache coherence, etc.).